dalitsairio/coinglacier.org/README.md

 Here is a link to the BitcoinTalk.org forum topic discussing this project:<br />
 https://bitcointalk.org/index.php?topic=4461152

-Please send DONATIONS for this project to one of the following Bitcoin Addresses:<br />
+Please send DONATIONS for this project to one of the following Bitcoin addresses:<br />
 * 34yh3Wofm4g7yNRXrAAEPjgXtuoLE6nyxY
 * bc1qdmhnh62rn42uq6md7lp9zvwhsm6t8wl9nwh30a
 * 1EFTmGDaDELbShUAjuPgj5Ada6WsKFBNHA

-For ⚡️ Pioneers:
+For ⚡️ pioneers:
 [tippin.me](https://tippin.me/@DalitSairio)

 # Manual